 Language has an essential function in creating change and growth in human civilization.
 When linguistic variety was increasingly endangered, the International Year of Languages was established.

-International Mother Language Day 2023 Bengali Language Movement
+Bengali Language Movement

 The subcontinent of India was split into two distinct Muslim and Hindu states after Indian independence from British control (India).
 There was a cultural and linguistic clash between the newly created nation of Bangladesh (which later became the country of Bangladesh) and the existing state of Pakistan (Today Pakistan).

 Due to the declaration of Urdu as the national language in 1948, the tensions amongst the people of Pakistan increased.
-The Bengali-speaking majority in East Pakistan organised many violent demonstrations as a result of the government’s decision.
-In early February of 1952, several students from the University of Dhaka held a protest together with various activist organisations.
+The Bengali-speaking majority in East Pakistan organized many violent demonstrations as a result of the government’s decision.
+In early February of 1952, several students from the University of Dhaka held a protest together with various activist organizations.
 Pupils, college kids, and protesters all were shot at by the police during the rally the following day.
 These students’ sacrifice is commemorated annually on International Mother Language Day.

 On February 29, 1956, the federal government of Pakistan finally agreed to acknowledge Bengali as the second official language of the country.
 Bangladesh and Bengali were declared official languages of East Pakistan in 1971 when it became an independent nation.